Living in a COVID-19 World

 - Consider eliminating use of contact lenses in public, to reduce touching face in uncontrolled environments.

 - A very small hospital study has linked vitamin D deficiencies to serious cases.
 The logic that this might be the case is compelling.
-Given that Vitamin D is benign, it might not be a bad strategy to make sure you are getting 1,000IU daily.
+Given that Vitamin D is benign, it might not be a bad strategy to make sure you are getting 1000IU daily.
 Outdoor sun exposure will begin to generate Vitamin D at Canadian southern latitudes in May (April sun intensity is generally too low).
+Similar effects have been related to Vitamin K.

 - Exercise is important to maintaining the health of your immune system.
 Being at home will make it easy to overeat, so consider this as a great opportunity to start doing those runs/rides/extended walks.
-You don’t need equipment or much space: do body-weight exercises like push-ups, crunches, planks, squats etc. Lots of good resources online on technique (if you do these, try to do them right, get feedback from a friend or partner).
+You don’t need equipment or much space: do body exercises likes pushups, crunches, planks, squats.
+Lots of good resources online on technique (if you do these, try to do them right, get feedback from a friend or partner).

 - I highly recommend meditation to manage stress.
 Two resources I recommend are Headspace (a subscription app) and Insight Timer (free).
 Both offer guided meditation.